The Perfect Storm: Unpacking the Conditions for Inspiration

 Q: I'm struggling to find inspiration.
 What's the first step I should take?

 A: Start by assessing your environment and psychological state.
 Create a space that is conducive to focus and creativity.
-Then, focus on managing stress, getting adequate sleep, and engaging in activities that foster curiosity and playfulness.
+Then, focus on managing stress, getting adequate sleep, and engaging in activities that grow curiosity and playfulness.

 Q: Is inspiration something you can consciously control?